Tom Chessell

-Thomas Edmund Malcolm Chessell (1 April 1914 – 9 May 1992) was an Australian Olympic-level rower.
+Thomas Edmund Malcolm Chessell (1 April 1914 – 9 May 1992) was an Australian representative rowing coxswain and an active serviceman of WWII.
+As a coxswain he was an Olympian - coxing the Australian men's eight at the 1952 Helsinki Olympics and was a three-time Australian national champion.

 Birth and education

 Tom Chessell was born in Ashfield, New South Wales, and attended Newington College (1929–1931) where he started rowing.
 As a cox he represented Newington at the Head of the River in the 2nd IV in 1930 and the 1st VIII in the following year.

 Building career

 Forced by the Great Depression to leave school, Chessell worked for his family's building company and studied building at Sydney Technical College.

 He worked in the building industry all his life and was Chief Building Inspector for Ku-ring-gai Council on his retirement in 1975.

 War service

 At the outbreak of World War II, Chessell joined the RAAF as a carpenter/rigger serving in the Middle East for two and a half years and was mentioned in dispatches.
 He returned to Australia to complete officer training and attained the rank of pilot officer.
 In 1945, shortly before war's end, he married.